Norwegian Cruise Line Lifestyle:

 Norwegian Cruise Line Cruise Ships:

-Norwegian Cruise Line has 12 ships and over 30,000 berths.
+Norwegian Cruise Line has 13 ships.
 All the ships have been launched since 1999, and one sails under the U.S. flag, the only large cruise ship porting in the U.S. that does so.
-The cruise line also has one 4000-guest ship on order--Norwegian Getaway

 - Norwegian Dawn (2002)

 - Norwegian Spirit (1998/2004)